 Mexico

-Relationship-oriented business culture, personal connections are crucial.
-Pre-meeting social exchanges are essential.
+Relationship-oriented business culture, personal connection is essential.
+Social communication before the meeting is indispensable.
 Decisions are usually made at the top.

 Food culture

-Business lunches are important and may last for several hours.
-The host will seat you and you wait until the host starts eating before you start eating.
+Business lunches are important and may last for hours.
+The host will arrange seats and wait for the host to start eating before moving the chopsticks.

-Avoid giving sharp objects and white flowers (related to funerals).
-Gifts with company logos or small gifts with characteristics of one's own country are more appropriate.
+Avoid sending sharp objects and white flowers (associated with funerals).
+Company logo gifts or small gifts with their own national characteristics are more appropriate.

 阿联酋